frosk1/Panama_Express/README.md

 * Clone this repository to your local machine and create your own branch
 * Make sure your commits do not break the funtionality of the project
-* Make a push-request to our master branch
+* Make a pull-request to our master branch
 * Push and be part of the project
 * Write tests for your contributions :)